andrewbeall/andrewbeall.github.io/README.md

 ## Kitchen Chair

 The metal kitchen chair with a seat cushion modeled in Autodesk Maya 2018.
 My goal for this model was to model something I used on a daily basis and learn the process of making cloth and painted metal.
-The textures were made and finsihed product were rendered in Substance Painter 2018.
+The textures were made and finished product were rendered in Substance Painter 2018.

 ![kitchen_chair_left](https://user-images.githubusercontent.com/37832901/50990414-fd36cb80-14df-11e9-81ab-fb8f7ea501d1.jpg)